edouard-lopez/collecte-verre-bordeaux/README.md

 # Dataviz CUB: point d'apports volontaires

-Dataviz project to visualize different type of trash collecting point
+Dataviz project to visualize different type of trash collecting points in the area of Bordeaux, France.

 ![dataviz preview](./preview.png)